nickvidal/mailsheet/README.md

 *Observation*: if you have trouble with the Google API Console, please make sure you are opening the correct Google Account.
 You may need to log off from the other account(s).

-You are all set to send the second template, but if you plan to send bulk email, please read the following section for the complete setup.

 ## Complete Setup

 The complete setup takes 15 more minutes.